ambitioninc/django-data-schema/README.md

 - ``FieldSchemaType.STRING``: A python ``str``.
 - ``FieldSchemaType.BOOLEAN``: A python ``bool``.

-Note that these fields provide the necessary conversion mechanisms when accessing data via ``FieldSchema.get_value``.
+These fields provide the necessary conversion mechanisms when accessing data via ``FieldSchema.get_value``.
 Differences in how the ``get_value`` function operates are detailed below.

 ### Using get_value on DATE or DATETIME fields
 The ``get_value`` function has the following behavior on DATE and DATETIME fields: